Special tips

 How to address a criminal record

 If you've been incarcerated, you don't need to address this gap in employment in your resume.
 But you should be prepared to discuss it in an interview.
+However, if you gained job skills while incarcerated, be sure to include that work experience on your resume.
 Learn more about how to discuss your conviction in a job interview.

 How to avoid age bias

 If you're over age 55, you may be worried about being overlooked by employers simply because of your age.
-There is plenty of research that shows that bias toward older works is real: some employers assume that older workers might lack technical skills needed for many jobs, or that they may be over-experienced or too expensive to hire.
+There is plenty of research that shows that bias toward older workers is real: some employers assume that older workers might lack technical skills needed for many jobs, or that they may be over-qualified or too expensive to hire.

-But the reality is that most older workers have more more to offer employers than they have downsides—and your resume is a perfect place to highlight your benefits and address negative stereotypes that employers might have stereotypes.
+But the reality is that most older workers have more a great deal to offer employers—and your resume is a perfect place to highlight your assets and address negative stereotypes that employers might have.
 Visit Resumes and cover letters for 55+ workers to learn more.